caltechlibrary/dataset/docs/datasetd.md

     - must be a GET request
 6. collections (list as a JSON array of objects the collections avialable)
     - must be a GET request
 7. attach allows you to upload via a POST (not JSON encoded) an attachment to a JSON document.
-The attachment is limited in size to 250 MiB
+The attachment is limited in size to 250 MiB.
+The POST must be a multi-part encoded web form where the upload name is identified as "filename" in the form and the URL path identifies the name to use for the saved attachment.
 8. retrieve allows you to download an versioned attachment from a JSON document
 9. prune removes versioned attachments from a JSON document